 The court was told the pair met in a pub in Widnes on 19 November, before visiting another pub.
 The solicitor then drove them to an isolated industrial estate where the car remained for one hour and 45 minutes.

-Ms Whtye said: "Our knowledge of what happened in that time is limited but what we do know is that Linda Bakewell was never seen alive again."'In the boot'
+Ms Whtye said: "Our knowledge of what happened in that time is limited but what we do know is that Linda Bakewell was never seen alive again."